Benefits of organic foods

 whose health is already compromised - they are much more

 vulnerable.
-Besides, too much of "good estrogen" is still
+Besides, too much of the "good estrogen" is still

 bad; it can cause infertility, impotence, gender confusion,